PlaviAjvar/Fast-Marching-Tree/README.md

 # Fast-Marching-Tree

 Implementation of Fast Marching Tree (FMT).
 For comparisson sake, RRT and PRM are also implemented.
-Dependencies are gcc, make, cmake, tkinter, python 3 and the matplotlicpp dependencies (see matplotlibcpp repo).
+Dependencies are gcc (clang), make, cmake, tkinter, python 3 and the matplotlicpp dependencies (see matplotlibcpp repo and matplotlib documentation).

 ## Run it

 To interact with the implementation, first navigate to the build folder, and execute cmake then make.
+If not on mac delete the cache file when prompted, and rerun cmake.

 > cd build
 > cmake ..